betterscientificsoftware/bssw.io/Events/2024-11-survey-roundup.md

 ### Survey to understand mentorship needs

 Dr. Reed Milewicz from Sandia National Laboratories is conducting a [survey on mentorship](https://snl-survey.sandia.gov/surveys/mentorship-survey-usrse).
 The survey takes 10-15 minutes to complete.

-### Survey to understand how RSEs consider cybersecurity when writing software

-Calling all research software engineers!
-We’re exploring how security is perceived in our community, and we want to hear from you.
-Whether you think about security every day or rarely think about security, your insights are invaluable to us.
-To participate, you will complete a survey that takes 20-30 minutes.
-If you are willing to participate in this study, please click [here](https://universityofalabama.az1.qualtrics.com/jfe/form/SV_73tEKxvzenvmXoW).

 ### Survey to better understand code review practices of RSEs